Green Office Week

-Green Office Week is a British annual awareness week that encourages workers across the UK to make small changes to their working habits to positively impact the environment.
+Green Office Week (now Green Month) is a British annual awareness week that encourages workers across the UK to make small changes to their working habits to positively impact the environment.
 The week raises awareness of key green issues, providing office workers with the practical advice, tools and help they need to create a more sustainable way of working.
+The week is held during the second week of May each year.
+It is run by the Avery labelling company.

 The week has activities designed to promote the idea of greener working practices.
 These have included Q&A seminars and interactive digital tools.
-The week takes place around May each year.

 History

-The first Green Office Week was launched in 2009, in response to research showing that UK employees felt they were being held back from being environmentally friendly at work because of a lack of empowerment and facilities.
+The first Green Office Week was launched in 2009.
+This was in response to research showing that UK employees felt they were being held back from being environmentally friendly at work because of a lack of empowerment and facilities.
 The week set out to ‘champion change’ by raising awareness of the issues workers identified as holding them back from environmentally friendly working.

 Since 2009, the week has been held on an annual basis, with organisations, businesses and local councils using the week as a platform to encourage behaviour change.